Proforma Invoice: Format, Benefits, and Drawbacks

 Proforma: An Industry Standard Invoice

-The proforma invoice, often shortened to “proforma,” has roots in international trade and commerce.
-The term “proforma” comes from Latin, translating to “for the sake of form” or “as a matter of form.”
+The proforma invoice, often shortened to “proforma” or “pro forma,” has roots in international trade and commerce.
+The term “proforma” comes from Latin, translating to “for the sake of form” or “as a matter of form”—that is the definition of proforma invoice.
 This defines the invoice’s primary purpose: to provide a good faith estimate or preliminary bill before finalizing the sales or tax invoice.
+That is the essence of a pro forma invoice.

 Historically, proforma invoices emerged as a standard in international shipments and commercial invoices and a precursor to the final invoice.
 It acted as a quasi-contractual agreement between the seller and buyer outlining costs and delivery dates.
 It wasn’t necessarily an official document demanding payment but a formal proposal outlining a commercial invoice, but a proforma invoice streamlines the order process.